2021-03-01

 print_baz ()

-Alternatively, you can also rename imports via as
+You may also rename imports via as:

 import Baz.Nested.get_baz as other_get_baz